pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

   transaction is valid.
 - Artifact: a single file that can be retrieved from the Pyrsia network.
 It does not necessarily coincide with package specific artifacts.
-- PAD: a package type specific artifact ID.
+- PSID: a package type specific artifact ID.
 - Authorized node admin: the person who can administer an authorized node

 ## Introduction